Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: Frank-Wolfe Convergence Guarantees

 For the case where $q = 2$ we get a linear contraction in primal gap.
 Using Lemma~\ref{appx:contraction_to_convergence_rate} to go from a contraction to a convergence rate for $q >2$ we have that:

 for $t\geq 1$, where:

 which completes the proof. \end{proof} \end{theorem}

 However, in the general case, we cannot assume that the norm of the gradient is bounded away from zero over $\cx$.
-We deal with the general case in Theorem~\ref{th:FW_generalizedself-concordant_convergence_str_cvx_case}
+We deal with the general case using local strong convexity in \cref{th:FW_generalizedself-concordant_convergence_str_cvx_case}.

-\begin{theorem} Suppose $\cx$ is a compact $(\kappa, q)$-uniformly convex set and $f$ is a $\left(M, \nu\right)$ generalized self-concordant function with $\nu \geq 2$ for which domain does not contain straight lines.
-Then the Frank-Wolfe algorithm with Backtrack (Algorithm~\ref{fw2}) results in a convergence:
+\begin{theorem} Suppose $\cx$ is a compact $(\kappa, q)$-uniformly convex set and $f$ is a $\left(M, \nu\right)$ generalized self-concordant function with $\nu \geq 2$ for which domain does not contain any straight line.
+Then, the Frank-Wolfe algorithm with Backtrack (\cref{fw2}) results in a convergence:

 for $t\geq 1$, where: